 My wife and I have lived a life of relative frugality, at least as compared to most of my physician peers.
 We’ve settled into a spending pattern where we’re both comfortable.
 We weren’t trying to achieve any particular goal — we just spent with intention on the things we value, donated generously, and saved and invested the rest.

 Before I had a website, we had attained financial independence by virtue of retirement savings equal to at least 25 times our anticipated annual spending.
 We eventually hit the “financial freedom” number I calculated to be 36x spending, and the markets have continued to be kind to us.
+When I left, we had between 40x and 50x our anticipated annual spending.

 It certainly helps to have a high income, especially if you want to do the fatFIRE thing, that is, retire with an above-average level of spending.
 However, FI is possible even on modest incomes.
 If you can learn to live on half of your takehome pay, even if you’re currently flat broke, you should be able to retire in 15 to 20 years at the most.